CamCove-Crichton/Whiskey-d_Away/README.md

 - Receive Signup emails
 - Subscribe to a newsletter
 - Admin login to add, edit or remove Tour Experiences
+- eCommerce site with a B2C sturcture, with a one time single payment system

 ---